 The next Expanse novella, The Vital Abyss, was next.
 I read it over a couple of days and then immediately started the most recent Expanse novella, Strange Dogs, which was just published last week.
 After that, I’ll have to wait for the publication in December of the seventh novel in the series.
 Well, Strange Dogs was certainly about strange dogs, and it had the most abrupt ending in the history of fiction.
 Hopefully, the strangeness of those dogs will be further explored in the upcoming novels.

 Back to my interest in cults with Predators, Pedophiles, Rapists, and Other Sex Offenders (2004), which a book that’s been sitting on my bookshelf since soon after its publication.
 As such, it’s the first non-Kindle or “real” book I’ve read in a very long time.
 I began it in the early hours of Sunday, July 30 and finished it on a bus on August 9.
 Well, that was a fascinating and disturbing look at mankind’s dark side.
-These lone offenders do share some traits of cult leaders, and their grooming tactics are similiar to cult recruiting techniques.
-Not one predator described in the book could compete with The Rapists in terms of numbers of enablers, and only a couple mentioned had victims over the 1,000 mark as He is alleged to have had.
-I’ve always thought of Him as a cult leader first and a rapist second, but turning that around also helps to explain Him better.
+These lone offenders do share some traits of cult leaders, and their grooming tactics are similar to cult recruiting techniques.
+Not one predator described in the book could compete with cult leaders in terms of numbers of enablers.
+A couple mentioned had victims over the 1,000 mark.

 A return to the less disturbing fictional life of Jack Reacher with the The Affair (2011), the 16th Jack Reacher novel.
 I finished it on August 14 up in the sky on a jet aeroplane.

 Next up, Daniel Wilson’s Robopocalypse (2011), which at one point was eyed by Steven Spielberg for a film adaption.
 Alas, that project is either on hold or has been nuked completely.
 It was another enjoyable and quick read.
 I’m nearing the end as I type this on the afternoon of August 16.
 Memo to self: Don’t trust robots.